 • Beams map 6-7 times the water depth (25 km swaths in deep water)

 PROPULSION - Roger Revelle is equipped with twin "Z" drive propellers aft, trainable 360 degrees.
 Propeller speed is variable from 0 rpm to full.
-A White-Gill azimuthing water-pump bow thruster is used for precision maneuvering, dynamic positioning, station-keeping, etc. Thrusters can be controlled independently or integrated through a Kingsberg dynamic positioning/maneuvering system.
-Dynamic positioning is driven by inputs from GPS or a seafloor acoustic transponder net (Nautronix 916).
+A White-Gill azimuthing water-pump bow thruster is used for precision maneuvering, dynamic positioning, station-keeping, etc. Thrusters can be controlled independently or integrated through a Kongsberg dynamic positioning/maneuvering system.
+Dynamic positioning is driven by inputs from GPS.
 Roger Revelle is capable of accurate station holding, positioning and track line following in most wind and sea conditions.
 For fuller details of handling and maneuvering characteristics, consult the captain.

 RADIOACTIVE MATERIAL - The use of radioisotopes, or other isotopes in concentrations not found in nature, is strictly controlled aboard Roger Revelle.
-Permission to use radioisotopes must be obtained from the SIO Ship Scheduling Office in writing, following written application (which is reviewed by the Radioisotope Committee) describing aims of the work and the isotopes, quantities, and procedures to be employed.
+Permission to use radioisotopes must be obtained from the SIO Radioisotope Use Committee in writing, following written application (which is reviewed by the Radioisotope Committee) describing aims of the work and the isotopes, quantities, and procedures to be employed.
 Such usage must be consistent with strict precautions for safety and to prevent contamination of the ship.
 All handling of isotopes must be done within a designated portable isolation van.
-Vans are available upon request to the resident technicians.
+Vans are available upon request from the UNOLS Van Pool (the Research Technician group can assist with these requests).
 Cleanup costs of any isotope spills will be charged to the persons responsible.

 SEAWATER - There are multiple bibs for seawater wash down on the weather decks.
 Checking with the deck watch officer is appropriate before hooking up and using any hoses.
 Sea water for incubation purposes is available.
 For quantity, flow rate, etc., check with the engineer.

 SHIPPING - Limited stowage on board R/V Roger Revelle often necessitates shipping equipment and samples.
-Commercial containers are arranged by the Resident Technician Group.
 Shipments can be made to the ship's agent in ports other than San Diego; contact the Nimitz Marine Facility for the agent's addresses.
-Agents charge for every service they provide.
-Please try to consolidate dealings with the agent through either the captain or the resident technician.
-Agents should be advised by telegram of waybill numbers so they can arrange for transportation, storage and customs.
+Agents charge for every service they provide; science users should arrange in advance to cover any costs associated with shipping or receiving their equipment or samples.
+Please include the Port Captain, Ship’s Captain, and Research Captain in any dealings with the ship’s agent.
 (See also CUSTOMS in this section.)

 STORAGE - (See entries under LABORATORY SPACES in this section for forward and lower scientific storerooms, GASES for storage of gas cylinders, and CHEMICALS for storage and use of lab chemicals and hazardous materials.)